Yerba mate: Name and pronunciation

-There are no variations in spelling of mate (the plant) in Spanish.
-In both Spanish and Portuguese, the first syllable of mate (plant) is the tonic one, and the word does not require a written accent.
-If the tonic syllable were the last one, the accent would be required, as maté.
+In English, both the spellings mate and maté are used to refer to the plant or the beverage.
+The acute accent over the final '-e' was likely added by analogy with words of French origin like café, not to mark stress but to indicate that the '-e' is not silent as it is in the English word mate (partner or friend); indeed French also uses the spelling maté with an accent.
+In Spanish, the spelling maté is an unrelated word meaning 'I killed', a conjugation of the verb matar.

 Description

 Ilex paraguariensis begins as a shrub and then matures to a tree, growing up to 15 m tall.
 The leaves are evergreen, 7–110 mm long and 30–55 mm wide, with serrated margins.
 The leaves are often called yerba (Spanish) or erva (Portuguese), both of which mean "herb".
 They contain caffeine (known in some parts of the world as mateine) and related xanthine alkaloids, and are harvested commercially.

 The flowers are small and greenish-white with four petals.
 The fruit is a red drupe 4–6 mm in diameter.

+Junqueira 2001 reported extrafloral nectaries on its leaves.